guodap/space-mission-portal/README.md

 - **Caching**: Implement caching to reduce network calls as launch data is historic and therefore, very predictable and doesn't change often.
 - **Accessibility**: Ensure the application design and content is accessible to all users e.g. more descriptive semantic data should be added for reading assistants.
 - **User Consideration**: Identify the target users and tailor data presentation, design and functionality choices to their needs.
 For this, we should understand the user and perform thorough design/UX reviews.
-We could also conduct beta testing with users and gather feedback.
+We could also conduct Beta testing with users and gather feedback.

 ## Testing

-- **Tests Performed**
+**Performed Tests**

 - Exploratory Testing: Exploratory testing has been conducted to cover most scenarios (happy paths and error cases)
 - Unit Tests - Utility Functions
   - Note: Some tests are disabled due to failures and lack of time to fix them.

-- **Future**
+**Future**

 - Component and Hook Tests: Need to add and fix test configurations to resolve failures.

 ## Technologies